jhonmer-araujo/useful-linux-commands/README.md

 - Analize network packagets that received or transferred on a specific interface over a network: `tcpdump -i eth0`
 - Monitoring incoming and outgoing network packets statistics as well as interface statistics: `netstat -a | more`
 - Show system input and output storage device statistics: `iostat`
+- Gives free RAM on the system: `free`